It’s easy to get snowed under by the jargon. Here’s a quick run-through of the terminology you might come across:

 Sometimes abbreviated to ICM.
 Internal communication using the phones.

 Integrated Services Digital Network.
 An all-digital network that runs as an alternative to the standard analogue system, providing multiple channels per line and high-quality voice and data connections at a premium price.
+All ISDN services are due to be terminated globally before the end of 2025, and replaced by cloud communication platforms such as SIP.

 Interactive Voice Response.
 The ability to direct callers to a specific application on the system by inviting them to speak or press touch-tone buttons on the phone.